angelzhangg/SLP-Student-Stress-Levels/README.md

 # Pre-Survey Analysis

 The purpose of this repo is to document the analysis process of survey data from a research study.
-The python file is located in the jupyter notebook included in this repo called: SLP_Pre_Survey.ipynb.
+The python file is located in the jupyter notebook included in this repo called: pre_survey.ipynb.